fontina-petrakopoulou/fontina-petrakopoulou.github.io/index.md

 [<img src="/files/researchgate-dss.png" alt="Fontina Petrakopoulou" width="30px" style="float: left;margin-right: 40px;margin-top: 1px;">](https://www.researchgate.net/profile/Fontina_Petrakopoulou)
 <br>

 I am a Ramón y Cajal Professor (tenure-track) at the Department Thermal and Fluid Engineering of the University Carlos III of Madrid.
 My work focuses on the simulation and optimization of energy conversion processes using thermodynamic, economic and environmental criteria.
-The energy conversion processes I study include, among others, renewable- and fossil-based power plants, biofuel generation processes and zero-emission energy processes (including CO2 capture).
+The systems I study include, among others, renewable- and fossil-based power plants, biofuel generation processes and zero-emission energy processes (including CO2 capture).

 I am always looking for motivated students and researchers to come work with me and be part of a forward thinking research group.
 I am open to new ideas and I support innovative and attractive proposals.
 Contact me by e-mail with a CV and your research interests.